 Late assignments, quizzes, discussion boards, and other course activities are not accepted unless for documented illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, participation in official university activities, or court- imposed legal obligations (e.g., jury duty or subpoena).
+Provide documentation right away to the instructor to arrange an extension.

 For each of the activities in this course, you have several days to complete and submit your work.
 To make sure that unanticipated events do not interfere with your assignments, you can submit assignments a day or two early.
 You can also begin submitting all of your Read and Turn In Articles on the first day of class.
-If you miss a quiz (or don't do as well as you wished on it), you can choose to take the Extra Quiz at the end of the course to replace your missing (or lowest) quiz grade.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at:
+Regarding quizzes, the lowest quiz grade will be dropped.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx